These 15 old-school historical romance novels transformed the genre. Many are among the best bodice-ripper and regency historical romances.

-Sweet Savage Flame has compiled a list of “the best romance novels/ bodice rippers,” demonstrating the genre’s evolution in the last third of the 20th century.
-These are 15 old-school historicals we consider to be must-reads for those who wish to understand the roots of the romance industry.
+Sweet Savage Flame has compiled a list of “the best historical romance novels/ bodice rippers,” demonstrating the genre’s evolution in the last third of the 20th century.
+These are 15 old-school historicals we consider must-reads for those who wish to understand the roots of the romance industry.

 Detractors of these novels may disparage them as mere bodice rippers.
 To us, a “bodice ripper” romance is a term of endearment.
 We embrace it without shame.
 Moreover, we appreciate how pivotal that (unfairly maligned) subgenre was in the era’s early years.

-There are books on this list that, indeed, are “hardcore” bodice rippers–i.e., romances where the hero forces himself on the heroine.
+There are books on this list that are “hardcore” bodice rippers—i.e., romances where the hero forces himself on the heroine.
 Such was the nature of the early years of the old-school romance era.
-But as the list goes into the late 1980s and the 1990s, they have disappeared.
+But as the list goes into the late 1980s and 1990s, they have disappeared.

-This List Has Only Some of the Best Romances; There Are Many More
+This List Has Only Some of the Best Romances, but There Are Many More

 Sweet Savage Flame’s position on such controversial matters is never to shrink away from the past.
 We look back head-on and try to investigate, analyze, reflect, and understand.